 In addition to the immediate lifting effect, the threads supposedly promote collagen production (in addition to who-knows-what else) so that the full lifting benefit will appear about four months after the initial procedure, when new collagen has formed around the inserted foreign material.
 Originally, this type of procedure was designed to tighten facial skin—i.e. for a facelift—but then someone thought: hey, this could work for feet, too!
 Those results last about three years.

 But wait, there's more!
 Another head-scratching cosmetic surgery rising in popularity?
 Liposuction for cankles!
 With the help of high-definition liposuction, doctors can tighten the skin and contour the leg to create a more narrow looking ankle (which, as an added bonus, fits better into stylish boots.)
 What do you guys think?
 Are these great ideas or, to quote Sports Illustrated, "A sign of the apocalypse?"

-My philosophy is that there should be no cosmetic surgery of the feet.
-Not to say that eliminated a painful bunion, hammertoe, or bone spur doesn't have a cosmetic element, but the importance of the procedure is to alleviate the painful deformity.
-You need your feet to walk and should not risk ongoing pain from an unneccesary procedure.
+I'll let you form your own opinions, but here is my philosophy.
+We should eliminate cosmetic surgery of the feet.
+Which is not to say that eliminating a painful bunion, hammertoe, or bone spur doesn't have a cosmetic element, but the importance and purpose of those procedures is to alleviate the painful deformity.
+You need your feet to walk and should not risk ongoing pain from a procedure that has no medical necessity.